MarcoPWx/Portfolio/docs/README.md

 ## 📄 License

-This documentation is part of the NatureQuest ecosystem.
+This documentation is part of the PixelQuest ecosystem.

 ---